Not just black

 Do you see a principled, moral, and dignified person or someone devoid of refined feelings and sensitivities?

-Do you see someone from a community of thugs, criminals and dysfunctional families or a community oppressed and marginalised, deprived of their dreams, hopes and aspirations?
+Do you see someone from a community A community is the people and places in an area. of thugs, criminals and dysfunctional families or a community oppressed and marginalised, deprived of their dreams, hopes and aspirations?

 Do you see a compliant person, submissive to your needs and comfort or someone who wears a mask to play a part?